amorphic/amorphic.github.io/james_stewart_cv.md

 > [james@amorphitec.io][email] | [+61 4666 53513][telephone] | [Twitter][twitter] | [Mastodon][mastodon] | [GitHub][github] | [LinkedIn][linkedin]

-> Technologist with a background in software development + devops and an increasing focus on technical leadership and product development.
+> Technologist with a background in software development + devops and a recent focus on technical leadership and product development.
 Maker and Open Source proponent with a life-long passion for technology.
-> Proven experience across a wide range of industries and specialising in Linux, Python, IoT and Cloud.
+Specialist in Linux, Python, IoT and Cloud.

 ## Employment